SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 ### Best practices guide to building a security data lake

-Following are the basic process steps involved in building a security data lake.
+Following are the basic steps involved in building a security data lake.

 #### Step 1: Define your security data goals